Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Full Program

 \section{Full Program}

 This section will present \ac{SOS} approaches towards recovering stabilizing controllers $K$ (according to the criteria laid out in Section \ref{sec:stability}) applicable for all plants consistent with data in $\dc$.
 In this section we set $\du=0, \ w=0$ to simplify explanation and notation while still preserving the $A \dx $ bilinearity.
+A detailed discussion with $\du, w \neq 0$ is provided in Section \ref{sec:all_noise}.